 Every morning I find the time to write a gratitude list.
 It only takes a few minutes to brainstorm 5-10 things I’m really grateful for in my life, but it makes the world of difference to how I am for the rest of the day.
 I’m calmer, more patient, more relaxed and definitely a better and more present Mum.
 Check out my post on why a morning gratitude list is the best thing you can do all day.

 How many times have you looked forward to the weekend or holidays and can’t wait for them to come around, only to find you’re tearing your hair out within the first few hours?!
-Are the kids arguing and fighting, do they complain of being bored and there’s nothing to do?
-The weather’s turned bad and your house is messy.
-You need a break, but you can’t and you’re wondering how you’re going to manage the rest of the free time without having a breakdown or completely losing the plot!
-Well, you’re not alone so don’t feel bad or guilty for feeling like this.
+Are the kids arguing and complaining of boredom?
+The weather’s turned bad, your house is messy and you need a break but can’t.
 Just check out my 10 step survival guide to fun holidays and weekends for the busy Mum.

 As Mums we often think that we’re meant to be looking after our family all the time, every minute of every day.
 In fact, we’re so conditioned to feeling like this that we feel guilty or selfish when we take some time out for ourselves.
 Sometimes to the point where it spoils our enjoyment of whatever we’re doing and we might as well not have done it in the first place.
 But, we need to remember that although we think we’re invincible, we’re not.
 We’re only human and there’s only so much we can take before we burn out if we don’t put ourselves first every now and then.
 If you need some reassurance or more convincing then check out this post on why Mums shouldn’t feel selfish for looking after themselves.